lavaeater/turbo-rocket-ultra/README.md

 #### Building Towers
 How are towers supposed to work, really?
 Well, I propose that a player at any time can press a "build" button, which brings up a small interface to build a tower.
 The interface could be overlayed over that players HUD-spot, to not interfere with the gameplay, perhaps.
 We need a nice mechanism for that.
 There might be some limitation on how many, how fast and what type of towers a player can build.

 #### Towers

 Towers are simply entities with a bucket of components.
 They might have behavior trees connected to them, for instance.
 Cool.
 Easy.
+There should be different types of towers, and I propose two basic types to begin with:
+* Distractors / Thumpers - towers that get zombies or creatures to go towards them
+* Gun Towers - towers that shoot at enemies at some distance from them

+It's good to start with at least two different types of towers because that forces me to make a UI for bui

 ### Graphics
 Just some kind of graphics related to towers would be nice.